-Known worldwide as The Black Prince, Robby’s start in life was far from auspicious.
+Known worldwide as The Black Prince of Bodybuilding, Robby’s start in life was far from auspicious.